 Deep sea wrecks don’t come any better than the deep wrecks of Truk Lagoon

-Truk Lagoon deep wrecks in excess of 40 metres (131 feet) deep.
-Some Truk or Chuuk Lagoon wrecks are in deeper waters of 50 and 60 metres plus (164 and 197 feet plus).
-These deeper Truk Lagoon wrecks are ideal for technical divers who want to explore these World War II ghost fleet.
+How deep are Truk Lagoon Wrecks?
+Most of the Truk Lagoon wrecks are in excess of 40 metres (131 feet) deep.
+Many Truk Lagoon wrecks are deeper at depths of 50 and 60 metres (164 and 197 feet) and more.
+These deeper Truk Lagoon wrecks are ideal for technical divers who want to explore this World War II ghost fleet of Japanese ships.

-Truk Lagoon deep wrecks – Where to begin?
+How deep are Truk Lagoon wrecks – Where to begin?

 When considering the Truk Lagoon deep wrecks, it’s difficult to know how to decide on ‘how deep is deep?’
 For some, scuba diving deeper than 20 metres (66 feet) is deep.
 Whereas for others, diving deeper than 30 metres (100 feet) is deep.